What to Do When Your Toilet is Blocked: A Step-by-Step Guide

 - Make sure you are using a strong but controlled movement.

-Step 4: Try baking soda with vinegar.
+Step 4: Try baking soda and vinegar in a mixture.

-Step 5 Step 5: Use an iron coat hanger made of wire or plumbing snake.
+Step 5: Use a coat hanger with wire or plumbing snake.

 Note:

-Step 6: Turn on the water supply and test the result
+Step 6: Switch on the water supply and test the result.

 Tools | Description |